Jung Joon-young

 Jung first gained recognition in the 2012 season of the musical reality competition television show Superstar K, where he finished in third place.
 In October 2013 he released his debut mini album, 1st Mini Album, which won him the "New Male Solo Artist" award at the 3rd Gaon Chart Music Awards.
 On June 26, 2014, he released his self-produced 2nd mini album, Teenager.
 On February 7, 2017, he released his studio album The First Person.
 From 2015 to March 2019, Jung was the lead vocalist of the rock band JJY Band, which was renamed Drug Restaurant in 2016.

 In 2013, he joined the KBS2 variety show 2 Days & 1 Night as its youngest member and would be a cast member on the show until 2019.
 He hosted his own radio program titled Jung Joon-young's Simsimtapa on MBC FM from 2014 to 2015 and made his film debut in Love Forecast in 2015.

-In March 2019, Jung retired from the entertainment industry after admitting that he had "filmed women without their consent and shared it in a chatroom" in the Jung Joon-young KakaoTalk chatrooms, which were first revealed in the Burning Sun scandal.
-On November 29, 2019, Jung was sentenced to six years in prison for the rape of multiple drunk unconscious women and the unwitting filming and sharing sexual images of his victims without their consent.
-The sentence was reduced to five years by the Seoul High Court in May 2020.
+In March 2019, developments in the Burning Sun scandal led to the public reveal of Jung Joon-young KakaoTalk chatrooms.
+Subsequently, Jung retired from the entertainment industry, admitting that he had "filmed women without their consent and shared it".
+On November 29, 2019, Jung was sentenced to six years in prison for the rape of multiple drunk unconscious women and for non-consensually filming and sharing sexual images of his victims.
+In May 2020, the sentence was reduced to five years by the Seoul High Court.

 Early life

 Jung Joon-young was born on February 21, 1989, in South Korea.
 He then grew up in Indonesia, China, Japan, France and Philippines.
 He is the youngest son of Jung Hak-chun and Choi Jong-sook.
 His father was an international businessman who travelled to many countries for his business.
 Jung learned to speak English, Chinese, and Korean fluently.
 He could not enroll in a regular school due to frequent moves.
 He took private lessons for subjects such as Math and English, as well as violin, and piano.
 He also got his fourth-degree black belt in Taekwondo.

 When Jung turned 17, he went to the Philippines to do missionary work.
 He taught Taekwondo and music to the local children.
 He was a member of the choir that performed for the former president of the Philippines, Gloria Macapagal Arroyo.
-He stated that he got inspired by Kurt Cobain and was determined to become a rock star after he watched Nirvana's MTV Unplugged Show when he was a teenager.
+He stated that he got inspired by Kurt Cobain and was determined to become a rock star after he watched Nirvana's MTV Unplugged show when he was a teenager.